Get results. Guaranteed.

 Teresa: Boulder LSAT course instructor

-...understanding that students learn in different ways.
+...my teaching style is influenced by my broad experiences and big-picture mentality, understanding that students learn in different ways.
 I believe the most important thing in teaching is to frame the problem in a way that the student can understand what the bigger questions are, and to create their own frameworks to address issues without outside assistance.
-I also believe in encouraging consistent and efficient study habits so that students know how to study most effectively.
-Outside of work, I love to ballroom dance and explore the...
+I also believe in encouraging consistent and efficient study habits so that students know how to study most...

 Education & Certification